Tawfiqh/ML-Model-Comparison/README.md

 - graphical visualisations of
-    - time to fit each of the best models
+    - time to fit each of the best models ✅
-    - final train, validation and test set loss scores
+    - final train, validation and test set loss/mse scores  ✅
-    - final train, validation and test set R-squared scores
+    - final train, validation and test set R-squared scores (= model.score) ✅

 - small paragraph written for each model explaining hypotheses for your visualised results

 - Grid-search-CV = we want to give our test/train split
 	- KNN - we want to give it grid-search-CV
 	- We need to update all our function-signatures - to fit on a train/test
         - Decision tree